ispasic/acronimity/README.md

 ## Mongodb connection

 MongoDB is used to store and access the ticket granting ticket (TGT) for UMLS service.
-Please ensure to create an `acronyms` database with `umls` collection.
+Please ensure to create an `acronyms` database with `umls` empty collection.

 Use the following command to create a "Time to Live" (TTL) index on the collection using the following command:
 #### `db.umls.createIndex( { "createdAt": 1 }, { expireAfterSeconds: 25000 } )`